 History of Phi Lambda Chi

 The Lamb Society was organized in 1920 as an organization for high school boys.
-Each year this society was composed of boys who were interested in conditions which would help to keep up the standard of morals on the campus and the high ideals for which the school stands.
+Each year this society was composed of boys who were interested in conditions that would help to keep up the standard of morals on the campus and the high ideals for which the school stands.
 The majority of the boys having graduated training school continued to Arkansas State Teachers College (now the University of Central Arkansas.
 Dr. Dean Depew McBrien, who served as a professor of history, debate coach, and advisor of the fraternity council on campus, approach nine of the young men about developing a new fraternity on campus.
-On March 15, 1925 the nine men discontinued their organization as a training school society and united with three fellow students to form a new secret society to be known as AZTEC.
+On March 15, 1925, the nine men discontinued their organization as a training school society and united with three fellow students to form a new secret society to be known as AZTEC.
 The twelve members made up the charter roll of this new fraternity.
 These men were: Dr. Robert L. Taylor, Robert B. Clark, Wendell H. Collums, Grant H. Collar, William E. Huddleston, Basil Howard Perrin, J. Louis Moles, Marvin Crittenden, Jeff D. Shemwell, Dr. Doyle Patton, Dr. Thomas Lester Adair, and Evan M. Douglas.

 On January 19, 1939, Phi Lambda Chi voted to nationalize and elected a provisional Grand Council with Troy Jones, Faculty Advisor, as provisional National President.
 This provisional National Council authorized to grant charters to new chapters and to set up a provisional constitution.
 It was authorized to govern the national fraternity until such time as there were three chapters in existence when the fraternity called a national convention.